-Mr George Sassine has more than 32 years' experience in the property, construction and development industry, including successfully managing multiple commercial and residential projects.
+Mr Sassine has more than 33 years' experience in the property, construction and development industry, including successfully managing multiple commercial and residential projects.
 During this time he has held a variety of positions within the CIMIC Group, including General Manager Corporate Advisory, and he has taken a leadership position on key projects delivered by CPB Contractors (formerly Leighton Contractors).
-Mr Sassine has an honours degree in building from the University of NSW.
+Mr Sassine is a GAICD and holds an honours degree in building from the University of NSW.